Who is Safe Energy Ireland?

-- Evidence of the recognised electrical qualifications of your nominated Qualified Certifier (QC), i.e. National Craft Certificate or another suitable award, equivalent to Level 6 or higher on the National Framework of Qualifications
+- Evidence of the electrical qualifications of QC (National Craft Certificate or another suitable award, equivalent to Level 6 or higher on the National Framework of Qualifications)

-- Evidence of successful completion of Verification, Testing and Certification course (V&C course) by QC
+- Evidence of Verification, Testing and Certification course (V&C course) completion of QC

 - Proof of a valid insurance (Copy of the Insurance Policy or complete Certificate of Insurance Form filled, stamped and signed by the insurance company or insurance broker)

-- Payment of subscription fee (can be paid later at issuing registration)
+- Payment of current subscription fee (can be paid later at issuing registration)

 Please follow the step-by-step instructions on the How to Join Safe Electric page for more details.

-For successful applicants the following annual registration fee will apply depending on the number of electricians employed:
+For successful applicants the following annual registration fee (plus VAT) will apply depending on the number of electricians employed:

 If you have a National Craft Certificate or another suitable award, equivalent to Level 6 or higher on the National Framework of Qualifications, you are eligible to be registered with Safe Electric.

-After registration Safe Electric will carry an inspection of your installation.
+After registration Safe Electric will carry out an inspection of your installation.
 You are not authorised to self-certify your installations until a satisfactory inspection has been carried out.
-However if you have been previously registered with RECI or have the requisite prior experience you may be granted the entitlement to self-certify straight away but an inspection will be carried out within 6 months of registration.
+However if you have been previously registered with the Safe Electric scheme or have the requisite prior experience you may be granted the entitlement to self-certify straight away but an inspection will be carried out within 6 months of registration.
 Upon completion of the inspection the Safe Electric Approvals Committee will confirm your registration.

-You can find Training Centers that provide the accredited Verification & Certification course here.
+You can find Training Companies that provide the accredited Verification & Certification course here .